rameshchauhan01/AI-ML/README.md

 - Machine learning classification model.
 - Build and evaluate classification models.
 - Provide insights based on the model's performance.
+Models' performance and validation with the test dataset
 #1.
 Import Libraries/Dataset

   a.
 Download the dataset.